-If you live in a coastal state, you’re already well aware of hurricane season, particularly in the aftermath of the devastation from Hurricanes Harvey and Irma.
-Hurricane Season officially falls between June 1 and November 30 on the Atlantic Coast and May 15 and November 30 on the Eastern Pacific.
+If you live in a coastal state, you’re already well aware of hurricane season, particularly in the wake of Hurricane Dorian and the debacle over whether or not it might hit Alabama.
+Hurricane season officially falls between June 1 and November 30 on the Atlantic Coast and May 15 and November 30 on the Eastern Pacific.

 Hurricane preparedness may seem like a near-impossible task; hurricanes are major natural disasters that have caused property damage, injuries, and even death.
 You can, however, follow these six steps to make your home as strong and safe as possible in the face of an impending storm.